Nigerian Navy releases list of successful candidates for Direct Short Service - Nigeria Today

 Nigerian Navy releases list of successful candidates for Direct Short Service

-The Nigerian Navy (NN) on Monday released the list of successful candidates for its Direct Short Service Commission (DSSC) Course 24 Selection Exercise.
-This information is contained in a statement by Acting Director of Information, Naval Headquarters, Capt.
-Suleman Dahun.
-Dahun said candidates who participated in the selection process from April 10 to April 28, […]
+Abuja – The Nigerian Navy (NN) on Monday released the list of names of successful candidates for its Direct Short Service Commission (DSSC) Course 24 Selection Exercise.

+The Acting Director of Information, Naval Headquarters, Capt.
+Suleman Dahun, said this in a statement made available to journalists in Abuja.

+Dahun said candidates who participated in the selection process from April 10 to April 28 , should visit the NN website, www.joinnigerian.com to check the list.

 Do you something awesome to share with the world?
 Click here to share